 As part of your security operations, you should also adopt preventative measures to restrict access to VMs, and control the applications that are running on VMs.
 By locking down inbound traffic to your Azure VMs, you are reducing the exposure to attacks, and at the same time providing easy access to connect to VMs when needed.
 Use just-in-time VM access access feature to hardening access to your VMs.

 You can use adaptive application controls to limit which applications can run on your VMs located in Azure.
 Among other benefits, this helps harden your VMs against malware.
 Using machine learning, Defender for Cloud analyzes processes running in the VM to help you create allow listing rules.

 Defender for Cloud detects and alerts you to threats as they occur.
 Organizations should monitor for new security alerts and take action as needed to investigate further or remediate the attack.
 For more information on how Defender for Cloud threat protection works, read How Defender for Cloud detects and responds to threats.

 While this article doesn't have the intent to assist you creating your own Incident Response plan, we are going to use Microsoft Azure Security Response in the Cloud lifecycle as the foundation for incident response stages.
 The stages are shown in the following diagram:

 You can use the National Institute of Standards and Technology (NIST) Computer Security Incident Handling Guide as a reference to assist you building your own.

-You can use Security Center Alerts during the following stages:
+You can use Defender for Cloud Alerts during the following stages: